 Some Purdue faculty members have criticized the deal, saying they’re worried about the reputation of Kaplan University and parent Kaplan Higher Education.
 Both face investigations and lawsuits in several states over hiring and recruitment practices.

-University President Mitch Daniels said he hopes the online option will help increase education access to those who didn’t finish college.
+Purdue President Mitch Daniels has said he hopes the online option will increase educational access to those who didn’t finish college.